 Experimental Pathology Research Laboratory Technologies & Fees

-At NYU School of Medicine’s Experimental Pathology Research Laboratory, our experts use advanced technologies to perform in-house services such as tissue preparation, embedding, sectioning, histochemical staining and immunohistochemistry, antibody optimization and validation, tissue microarray construction, and digital whole-slide scanning.
+At NYU Langone’s Experimental Pathology Research Laboratory, our experts use advanced technologies to perform in-house services such as tissue preparation, embedding, sectioning, histochemical staining and immunohistochemistry, antibody optimization and validation, digital whole-slide scanning, laser capture microscopy, and image analysis.

 Additionally, many of our state-of-the-art instruments are available for rental through iLab (review login instructions), our web-based scheduling, ordering, and billing system, including instruments for embedding, sectioning, imaging, and laser capture microscopy.

 We provide consultation and guidance to help you plan complex experiments, as well as informal training for standard procedures and instrument rental.
-If this is your first time working with us, please contact Cynthia Loomis, MD, PhD, director, at firstname.lastname@example.org, or Luis Chiriboga, PhD, technical director, at email@example.com, before starting a project.
+If this is your first time working with us, please contact Cynthia Loomis, MD, PhD, director, at firstname.lastname@example.org.

-All histology technologies are performed on-site with an average turnaround time of 10 to 15 working days.
+All histology technologies are performed on-site with an average turnaround time of 5 to 15 working days, depending on the size and complexity of the project.

-The Experimental Pathology Research Laboratory has two automated high-throughput processors for paraffin processing of human and animal tissues.
-We also offer cryopreservation and preprocessing technologies, including perfusion and immersion fixation, decalcification, basic tissue grossing, and cassetting.
+The Experimental Pathology Research Laboratory has two automated high-throughput processors for paraffin processing of animal tissues.
+We also offer cryopreservation and preprocessing support, including perfusion and immersion fixation, decalcification, basic tissue grossing, and cassetting.

-Paraffin embedding, cryoembedding, and agarose embedding technologies are available for human and animal tissues.
-Of note, we use separate paraffin embedders for human and animal tissues.
+Paraffin embedding, cryoembedding, and agarose embedding technologies are available for animal tissues.
 Cryoembedding is performed using a liquid nitrogen–chilled isopentane bath to ensure minimal ice crystal formation.
-Cryoembedding tools, as well as our separate human and animal paraffin embedders, are available for rental.
+Cryoembedding tools, as well as our animal paraffin embedders, are available for rental.

 Our experts offer paraffin sectioning, frozen sectioning (fixed or fresh), and vibratome sectioning.
 Sections can be stained or prepared for downstream DNA, RNA, or protein extraction and analysis, if desired.
-We also offer nondecalcified bone sectioning on a cryostat using a modified Kawamoto cryofilm method.
+We also offer nondecalcified bone cryosectioning using a modified Kawamoto cryofilm method.
 Our microtomes and cryostats are available for rental.

-In addition to standard hematoxylin and eosin staining, we offer a variety of special histological stains, including trichrome, oil red O, picrosirius red, and others.
+Staining is performed on-site.
+In addition to standard hematoxylin and eosin staining, we offer more than 25 special histological stains, including trichrome, oil red O, picrosirius red, and others.

 Immunohistochemistry and Antibody Optimization and Validation